Personal business on your employer's systems (Updated August 2, 2017.) Questions or comments to: email@example.com

 Many companies now have the ability to access company PCs and mobile devices remotely.
 Your data can be wiped while the equipment is still in your physical possession.

 The Hewlett-Packard Alumni Association is an independent volunteer organization of former HP, HP Inc, and Hewlett Packard Enterprise employees – and current employees in the process of leaving.
 Operated by former employees who volunteer their time.
-Not officially endorsed or supported.
+Not endorsed or supported by HPI or HPE.